The Bookstore: Controversy

 In this episode, J. Peterman referred to opium as "the Chinaman's nightcap".
 The episode prompted many Asian American viewers, including author Maxine Hong Kingston, to send letters of protest.
 In her letter, Kingston wrote that the term is "equivalent to niggers for blacks and kikes for Jews".
 Media watchdog Media Action Network for Asian Americans (MANAA) called on NBC to issue a public apology.
 NBC did not issue an apology, but it removed the offending term from the episode in the episode's rerun in May 1998.
 NBC's executive vice president for broadcast standards and content policy sent MANAA a letter stating that the network never intended to offend.
 MANAA was pleased with the studio's response despite the lack of an apology, and Kingston, while disappointed there was no apology, was pleased that the term was removed from the episode.
-As of October 2024, the term is restored in the streaming version of the show on Netflix.
+The scene was eventually restored to the season 9 DVD release and as of October 2024, the term is present in the streaming version of the show on Netflix.